mikepal2/snap-cli/README.md

 }
 ```

-Or equivalent using method name:
+Or equivalent using just method name:

 ```csharp
 [Command(description:"This command greets the world!")]